atapazD/terraform-beginner-bootcamp-2023/README.md

 If you want to auto approve an apply we can use the auto approve flag eg. `terraform apply --auto-approve`

+#### Terraform Destroy

+`terraform destroy`
+This will destroy resources.

+You can also auto approve flag to skip the approve prompt. eg. `terraform destroy --auto-approve`

 ### Terraform Lock Files

 `.terraform.lock.hcl` containes the locked versioning for the providers or modules that should be used with the project